 - Reduced-risk products ("RRPs") is the term we use to refer to products that present, are likely to present, or have the potential to present less risk of harm to smokers who switch to these products versus continued smoking.
 We have a range of RRPs in various stages of development, scientific assessment and commercialization.
-Because our RRPs do not burn tobacco, they produce an aerosol that contains far lower quantities of harmful and potentially harmful constituents than found in cigarette smoke. - NEOs are Named Executive Officers and include our Chief Executive Officer, or CEO, our Chief Financial Officer, or CFO, and the three other most highly compensated officers serving in 2018. - PSUs are Performance Share Units. - RSUs are Restricted Share Units, and may be issued in the form of deferred share awards. - TSR stands for Total Shareholder Return. - In this proxy statement, "PMI," the "Company," "we," "us," and "our" refer to Philip Morris International Inc. and its subsidiaries.
+Our RRPs are smoke-free products that do not burn tobacco; they produce an aerosol that contains far lower quantities of harmful and potentially harmful constituents than found in cigarette smoke. - NEOs are Named Executive Officers and include our Chief Executive Officer, or CEO, our Chief Financial Officer, or CFO, and the three other most highly compensated officers serving in 2019. - PSUs are Performance Share Units. - RSUs are Restricted Share Units and may be issued in the form of deferred share awards. - TSR stands for Total Shareholder Return. - In this proxy statement, "PMI," the "Company," "we," "us," and "our" refer to Philip Morris International Inc. and its subsidiaries. - Trademarks and service marks in this proxy statement are the registered property of, or licensed by, the subsidiaries of Philip Morris International Inc. and are italicized. - "Platform 1" is the term we use to refer to our reduced-risk product that uses a precisely controlled heating device incorporating our IQOS HeatControl technology, into which a specially designed and proprietary tobacco unit is inserted and heated to generate an aerosol. - The estimated number of people who have "stopped smoking and switched to IQOS" is defined as: for markets where IQOS is the only heat-not-burn product, daily individual consumption of PMI heated tobacco units represents the totality of their daily tobacco consumption in the past seven days; for markets where IQOS is one among other heat-not-burn products, daily individual consumption of heated tobacco units represents the totality of their daily tobacco consumption in the past seven days, of which at least 70 percent are PMI heated tobacco units.
+The conversion rate in excess of 70 percent as of December 31, 2019 is calculated as a percentage of approximately 9.7 million of those who have stopped smoking and switched to IQOS versus approximately 14 million "total IQOS users," defined as the estimated number of legal age (minimum 18 years) IQOS users that used PMI heated tobacco units for at least 5 percent of their daily tobacco consumption over the past seven days.